I’m Tony B, a design pro.

 Marketing Communications, often shortened as MarCom, is where a team is built to communicate your brand’s IDENTITY, and decides and designs the best way to get that information OUT.

-Think of MarCom as two parts to a single thing in business, a whole that needs you to perform two distinct jobs.
+Think of MarCom as two parts of a single thing in business (a “continuum” for you Scrabble or MBA enthusiasts), a whole concept that needs you to perform two distinct jobs that occasionally merge or overlap.

 I’ve worked in the Marketing section, where decisions are made on WHAT the product is and how to present it based on WHO the customer is and WHAT our brand’s visual standards look like–and I’ve been on the Communications side where we choose HOW to get our message to the right people, both internally and externally.